paulanthonywilson/mcam/apps/server_comms/README.md

 # Server Comms

-Communicates with the server.
+Device side app that communicates with the server.
 Includes

 * sending images up
 * registration